PawelWielga/dihor-ha-components/README.md

 3. Reload Lovelace resources.
 4. HACS should register the resource `/hacsfiles/dihor-ha-components/dihor-hello-world-card.js` automatically.
+   This is the same file that is accessible via `/local/community/dihor-ha-components/dihor-hello-world-card.js`.
    If it is missing, add this path manually to your Lovelace resources as a module.